-We believe that GigaCloud Technology Inc and our overseas subsidiaries are not PRC resident enterprises for PRC tax purposes.
-GigaCloud Technology Inc and our overseas subsidiaries are incorporated outside China.
-As for GigaCloud Technology Inc, which is a holding company, its key assets are its ownership interests in its subsidiaries, and its key assets are located, and its records (including the resolutions of its board of directors and the resolutions of its shareholders) are maintained, outside China.
-As for our overseas subsidiaries, their key assets, records and primary locations are outside China.
-As thus, we do not believe that they meet all of the conditions above.
+We believe that GigaCloud Technology Inc and our overseas subsidiaries outside of mainland China are not PRC resident enterprises for PRC tax purposes.
+GigaCloud Technology Inc and our overseas subsidiaries other than the PRC Subsidiaries are incorporated outside mainland China.
+As for GigaCloud Technology Inc, which is a holding company, its key assets are its ownership interests in its subsidiaries, and its key assets are located, and its records (including the resolutions of its board of directors and the resolutions of its shareholders) are maintained, outside mainland China.
+As for our overseas subsidiaries outside of mainland China, their key assets, records and primary locations are outside mainland China.
+Thus, we do not believe that they meet all of the conditions above.
 However, the tax resident status of an enterprise is subject to determination by the PRC tax authorities and uncertainties remain with respect to the interpretation of the term "de facto management body."
-There can be no assurance that the PRC government will ultimately take a view that is consistent with our position and there is a risk that the PRC tax authorities may deem our company or any of our overseas subsidiaries as a PRC resident enterprise since a substantial majority of the members of our management team and the management team of some of our overseas subsidiaries are located in China, in which case we would be subject to enterprise income tax at the rate of 25% on worldwide income.
+There can be no assurance that the PRC government will ultimately take a view that is consistent with our position.

-If the PRC tax authorities determine that GigaCloud Technology Inc is a "resident enterprise" for enterprise income tax purposes, a number of unfavorable PRC tax consequences could follow.
-One example is a 10% withholding tax would be imposed on dividends we pay to our non-PRC enterprise shareholders and with respect to gains derived by our non-PRC enterprise shareholders from transferring our shares.
+If the PRC tax authorities determine that GigaCloud Technology Inc is a "resident enterprise" for enterprise income tax purposes, a number of unfavorable PRC tax considerations could follow.
+One example is that a 10% withholding tax would be imposed on dividends we pay to our non-PRC enterprise shareholders and with respect to gains derived by our non-PRC enterprise shareholders from transferring our shares.
 Furthermore, dividends payable to individual investors who are non-PRC residents and any gain realized on the transfer of ordinary shares by such investors may be subject to PRC tax at a current rate of 20%.
 Any PRC tax liability may be subject to reduction or exemption set forth in applicable tax treaties or under applicable tax arrangements between jurisdictions.
 It is unclear whether, if we are considered a PRC resident enterprise, holders of our shares would be able to claim the benefit of income tax treaties or agreements entered into between China and other countries or areas.

 According to the Bulletin on Issues of Enterprise Income Tax on Indirect Transfers of Assets by Non-Tax Resident Enterprises, or SAT Bulletin 7, which was promulgated by the SAT and became effective on February 3, 2015, if a non-resident enterprise transfers the equity interests of a PRC resident enterprise indirectly by transfer of the equity interests of an offshore holding company (other than a purchase and sale of shares issued by a PRC resident enterprise in the public securities market) without a reasonable commercial purpose, PRC tax authorities have the power to reassess the nature of the transaction and the indirect equity transfer may be treated as a direct transfer.
-As a result, the gain derived from such transfer, which means the equity transfer price less the cost of equity, will be subject to PRC withholding tax at a rate of up to 10%.
+As a result, the gain derived from such transfer, which means the equity transfer price less the cost of equity, will be subject to a PRC withholding tax at a rate of up to 10%.

-Under the terms of SAT Bulletin 7, a transfer which meets all of the following circumstances shall be directly deemed as having no reasonable commercial purposes if:
+Under the terms of SAT Bulletin 7, a transfer which meets all of the following circumstances shall be directly deemed as having no reasonable commercial purpose if: